prakashpsgcse/kubernetes-basics/Deployment/README.md

 -> lets say we have app v1 with 4 replicas
--> when we update k8s willnot kill all 4 at same time and get v2 app -> to maintain availability (75% and 25%) it kills one pod and gets new pod with v2 -> First create new pod with v2 if its healthy then delete one in old -> max available pods (125%) due to create and delete
+-> when we update k8s willnot kill all 4 at same time and get v2 app -> to maintain availability (75% and 25%) it kills one pod and gets new pod with v2 -> First create new pod with v2 if its healthy then delete one in old (terminationGracePeriod=30 sec def) -> container willbe in terminating state but it will terminate after 30 sec -> LB will not send trafic to terminating gracefull is to finish existing req -> max available pods (125%) due to create and delete